2022 Sweden Hockey Games

-The 2021 Sweden Hockey Games was played between 5 and 8 May 2022.
+The 2021 Beijer Hockey Games was played between 5 and 8 May 2022.
 The Czech Republic, Finland, Sweden and Switzerland played a round-robin for a total of three games per team and six games in total.
-One match was played in Tammerfors, Finland the rest of the matches were played in Stockholm, Sweden.
+One match was played in Tampere, Finland the rest of the matches were played in Stockholm, Sweden.
 Czech Republic won the tournament.
 The tournament was part of 2021–22 Euro Hockey Tour.

+Switzerland replaced Russia due to the Russian invasion of Ukraine.